unixextremist/mriya/README.md

 # why use this?

 - simple codebase
-- you can actually take screenshots, unlike wayland compositors.
+- you can actually reliably take screenshots, unlike wayland compositors.
-- it would make me really happy
+- its actually smaller than dwm!?

 # fun fact